Anthony DiNozzo: Women

 During the run of NCIS, Tony consistently speaks at great length about women.
 He pursues women on a regular basis, typically indiscriminately.
 Most of these relationships fail to progress past a certain point and have occasionally ended with humorously disastrous results.
 He has admitted to having commitment issues.

-One of the women he was attracted to turned out to be a terrorist working with Ari Haswari; another to whom he was attracted, and kissed, turned out to be a pre-operative transsexual who had murdered one of Tony's co-workers.
-His co-worker Caitlin Todd gave him endless grief for that lapse of judgement in the episode "Dead Man Talking".
-He once dated a social worker named Michelle, who, after he ended their relationship, broke into his apartment and filled his closet with dog feces.
-He had a short relationship with NCIS Special Agent Paula Cassidy.
-He also broke up with a Navy lieutenant who had left her then-fiancé for him, and shortly after Tony broke up with her, she posted his personal information on a herpes-alert website.

-The show's writers make reference to one of Weatherly's real-life relationships in the episode "Hiatus (Part 1)" when he states, "I've got a better chance of hooking up with Jessica Alba...".
-Weatherly's real-life relationship with Alba occurred while both were performing on the television series Dark Angel.
-In a flashback in the episode "Baltimore" Tony mentions proposing to his high-school music teacher and long-term girlfriend Wendy.
-Wendy is introduced in the season nine episode "Secrets".
+The show's writers made reference to one of Weatherly's real-life relationships in the episode "Hiatus (Part 1)" when he states, "I've got a better chance of hooking up with Jessica Alba..."
+His real-life relationship with Alba occurred while both were performing on the television series Dark Angel.

 Abby Sciuto

 Tony has a friendly platonic relationship with Abby Sciuto.
 Abby describes this as progressive: "You're like a piercing, Tony.
 Takes a while for the throbbing to stop and the skin to grow back".
 The strength of their friendship was demonstrated when she helped clear his name after her assistant framed him for murder, or when he is seemingly killed in an explosion, or when he returns from his time as an agent afloat.
 Abby once states, "I love you, and would hate to see you hurt".
 She sometimes becomes upset with him, but these feelings are often resolved quickly.
-Abby shares Tony's love of movies which solidifies their friendship.
-When Gibbs is injured in the season three finale and retired during the first few episodes of season four, Tony is usually the one to bring her Caf-Pow (a highly caffeined energy drink).
-He is also protective of her, especially after Ari Haswari made an attempt on her life in "Kill Ari".
-While Abby was in a coma, Tony was very worried about her, to the point he did not make a joke about McGee's last name.